rust-lang/rfcs/text/0000-linear-type.md

 Note that the `linear bound` design was largely adapted from a [design by
 @eddyb](http://internals.rust-lang.org/t/pre-rfc-linear-type-modifier/1225/9),
-while the `&move` pointer type was originally described by [@nikomatsakis and
+while the `DropPtr` pointer type was inspired by [@nikomatsakis and
 @glaebhoerl](https://github.com/rust-lang/rust/issues/10672#issuecomment-29939937).
-Credit goes to these authors for the original ideas, while of course any blame for misunderstanding or misusing these ideas is mine alone.
+Credit goes to these authors for the original ideas, while of course any blame for misunderstanding or misusing these ideas is mine.

 ## The `Linear` bound on types.